Fleet logo

 Available in Fleet Premium.

-CIS Benchmarks represent the consensus-based effort of cybersecurity experts globally to help you protect your systems against threats more confidently.
+CIS Benchmarks represent the consensus-based effort of cybersecurity experts to help you protect your systems against threats more confidently.
 For more information about CIS Benchmarks check out Center for Internet Security's website.

 Fleet has implemented native support for CIS Benchmarks for the following platforms: